judering/judering.github.io/live/index.md

 ---
 # PERFORMANCES (by piece):

+## The Weaver (2020) - written for The Guinness Choir under the direction of David Milne
+- The Guinness Choir - premiere at St. Patrick's Cathedral, May 2022.

 ## Twilight (2018) - arranged by Malachy Robinson for double bass
 - Malachy Robinson - Hugh Lane Gallery, 27th February 2022.

 ## Across the Empty Squares (2021) for Dermot Dunne - Accordion and tape
+- Dermot Dunne - performed live at the Sligo Internationsl Chamber Music Festival, April 2022.
 - Dermot Dunne - Commissioned by [Sligo International Chamber Music Festival](https://www.sligointernationalchambermusicfestival.com/online-concerts).
 Online concerts on May 1-3rd at 4pm.

 ## is it over yet?
 (2020) for Lina Andonovska - Flute duo